 The film adapts these essentials in ways that are unique to its title locale.
 It has the feel of having been made by people who really lived in the Bronx all their lives (although a quick search reveals that director Oz Rodriguez grew up in California and his co-writer Blaise Hemingway in Massachusetts).
 It is set among the principally Black and Latino racial melting pot of the neighbourhood, amid the central fixtures of the area including neighbourhood bodegas, churches, gangs, drug dealers and street festivals.
 (The film does have the dubious caricature where the only white people we see are the vampires and their familiar).

-Vampires vs. The Bronx doesn’t do anything to attempt to reinvent the Vampire Film as a number of efforts in the post-Twilight (2008) era have done with highly creative results – see the likes of Stake Land (2010), A Girl Walks Alone at Night (2014) and The Transfiguration (2016).
+Vampires vs. The Bronx doesn’t do anything to attempt to reinvent the Vampire Film as a number of efforts in the post-Twilight (2008) era have done with highly creative results – see the likes of Stake Land (2010), A Girl Walks Alone at Night (2014), The Transfiguration (2016), My Heart Can’t Beat Unless You Tell It To (2020) and Midnight Mass (2021).
 It does do what seems to be the requisite thing for a number of vampire films of the 2000s and beyond and makes a good many in-references to the genre’s history.
 The vampire real estate company is called Murnau Properties after F.W.
 Murnau, the director of what is considered the first vampire film Nosferatu (1922), while the logo for the company is a relief of the known existing portrait of Vlad the Impaler.
 Furthermore, Shea Whigham’s character is named Polidori after John Polidori, Lord Byron’s physician, who wrote the first ever vampire story The Vampyre (1819).
 Gregory Diaz IV is also seen sitting reading Stephen King’s Salem’s Lot (1977).
 Perhaps the most amusing scene is where the boys watch Blade (1998) trying to get inspiration for hunting the vampires.

 I enjoyed Vampires vs. The Bronx.
 It is fun, gets great mileage out of its milieu and characters and generates a rousing tale of kids employing their ingenuity to take on the big evil, all with generous amounts of humour, threat and struggle for the kids to be taken seriously.
 Rather than any of Hollywood’s often painfully awkward efforts to grapple with diversity, this is simply a story about a group of people in a neighbourhood telling their own story and adapting familiar genre tropes to give them their own unique colour and spin.